BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             :return: The filter's human name
             :rtype: string
             """
-            return 'FirstFilter'    # This could be updated to return 'First Filter' or any other human-readable name.
+            return 'FirstFilter'    # This could be updated to return 'First Filter' or '1st Filter', or any other human-readable name.

 - **Class Name Method:** This method returns the programmatic name for the filter.